jgnewman/stateful-promise/README.md

 })
 ```

 This happened because we haven't paid close attention to how the `setTo` function resolves.
-This function resolves not with the iterator item, but with the result of it's promise argument.
+This function resolves not with the iterator item, but with the result of its promise argument.
 Because `map` replaces array items with the result of its iterator calls, we need to make sure those calls are returning the updated `user` object, not the documents array.
 To fix it, we can do this:

 ```javascript
 // Create a new 'docs' property for each user object as the